MisterHims/DnD5e-WildShape-Macro/README.md

 ## How to add another WildShape

-*Creating a new "WildShape" can be a bit boring but it will be greatly improved in the next release.*

 1. You need to duplicate the "WildShape Macro" and rename that copy as you wish (like "Arthur WildShape to Tiger").

 2. Then re-edit that macro by changing: